 The sequent calculus LKF for polarized formulas is presented in Figure 3: this presentation is a simplification of our original presentation given in (Liang and Miller 2009).
-This proof system uses one-sided sequents, but of two varieties, namely, $\vdash \Gamma \Uparrow \Theta$ and $\vdash A \Downarrow \Theta$, where Γ is a multiset of formulas, Θ is a set of formulas, and A is a single formula.
+This proof system uses one-sided sequents, but of two varieties, namely, $\vdash \Gamma \Uparrow \Theta$ and $\vdash A \Downarrow \Theta$, where Γ is a multiset of polarized formulas, Θ is a set of polarized formulas, and A is a single polarized formula.
 The up and down arrows separate sequents into two zones: the zone on the right of the arrows (written using Θ) is called the storage for that sequent.
 In notation such as $\vdash \Gamma, \Gamma' \Uparrow \Theta, \Theta'$, the multiset Γ, Γ' represents the multiset sum of Γ and Γ' while the set Θ, Θ' represents the union of the two sets Θ and Θ' : it is, of course, possible for Θ and Θ' to share a non-empty intersection.
-When moving a collection of formulas from the left of the \uparrow into storage, we coerce multisets into sets in the obvious way.
+When moving a collection of polarized formulas from the left of the \Uparrow into storage, we coerce multisets into sets in the obvious way.
 Note that by inspection, the storage of the sequent in the conclusion of an inference rule is always a subset of storage of the sequents in the premises.
-We say that the polarized formula B has an LKF proof if the sequent $\vdash B \Uparrow$ has a proof using the inference rules from Figure 3.
+We say that the polarized of the sequents in the premises.